elastisys/compliantkubernetes/docs/user-guide/additional-services/jaeger.md

     This is a preview feature.
 For more information, please read [ToS 9.1 Preview Features](https://elastisys.com/legal/terms-of-service/#91-preview-features).

+!!!Note
+      Since `jaeger-agent` is deprecated in [upstream](https://www.jaegertracing.io/docs/1.44/architecture/#agent) and If you are using `Jaeger SDK` client libraries , we recommend migrating the client libraries from `Jaeger SDK` to `OTEL(OpenTelemetry) SDK` and send traces directly to Jaeger collector using `OTLP` protocol.
+You can read more informations [here](https://www.jaegertracing.io/docs/1.49/architecture/#direct-to-storage)

+      We will remove `jaeger-agent` from our future releases too.

 <figure>
     <img alt="Jaeger Deployment Model" src="../img/jaeger.drawio.svg" >
     <figcaption>